BaryshevRS/angular-chrome-extension/README.md

 <details>
   <summary>Task solve</summary>

 1. The server is implemented in the functions folder based on `yandex serverless functions`.
 It is used to select a picture.
-2. To build the plugin, run : `npm run build`.
+2. To build the plugin run : `npm run build`.

 ![](./readme/solve/1.jpg)
 ![](./readme/solve/2.jpg)